acemod/ACE3/docs/wiki/framework/medical-framework.md

             // if 1, wounds are only applied to the most-damaged body part. if 0, wounds are applied to all damaged parts selectionSpecific = 1;

-            // SQF expression that returns the wound handler function for this damage type woundsHandler = "MY_fnc_woundsHandler";
+            // custom handling for this damage type
+            // inherits from the default handlers - the function(s) defined here will be called first, then the default one(s) class woundHandlers: woundHandlers {
+                my_addon = "my_fnc_customDamageHandler";
+            };

             // one class for each type of wound this damage type is allowed to create
             // must match a wound type defined above